N12 Notice Ontario: Personal Use Eviction Guide

 Step 4: Complete the Declaration

 The N12 includes a declaration that the unit is genuinely required for personal use.
-This declaration is made under oath—providing false information can result in penalties.
+This declaration is made under oath, and providing false information can result in penalties.

 Step 5: Serve the Notice